Beyond The Mango Juice

 The Thai National Lottery – Balls to Trees and Dreams

-I asked Wilai why she had rubbed the tree and she answered that it was to bring her luck on the next lottery draw.
-Apparently by rubbing the bark of the tree, numbers will appear before you.
-Some people apply a white powder to the bark beforehand to make the numbers more clear.
+I asked Wilai why she had rubbed the tree, and she told me, without any hint of bashfulness, it was to bring her luck on the next lottery draw.
+Apparently, by rubbing the bark of the tree, lucky numbers will appear before you.
+Most people apply white powder to the bark beforehand to make the numbers more clearly seen.
 Very odd.

-Lottery fever grips the Thai nation in the coming days before every draw and none more so than in the poorer rural parts of Thailand.
-It’s every villager’s dream to strike it lucky and they use many ways and means to try and capture the jackpot prize.
+Lottery fever grips the Thai nation in the days before every draw and none more so than in the rural parts of Thailand.
+It’s every villager’s dream to strike it lucky, and they use many ways to try to capture the jackpot prize.

-Many people visit temples and pray for good luck or seek the advice from monks or the lucky monk who gave out the winning numbers for the previous draw.
+Many people visit temples and pray for good luck and lottery tips, or seek advice from monks, or the lucky monk who gave the winning numbers for the previous draw.

-Birthdays, house numbers, car registrations and mobile phone numbers are just some of the methods employed to try and match those winning balls and win the first prize of two million baht ( $55,000 US).
-The 120 baht commision paid ticket price equates to an astonishing four fifths of the Thai minimum daily wage, yet the Thai nation continue to fill the National Lottery coffers in the twice monthly draw.
+Birthdays, house numbers, car registrations and mobile phone numbers are just some of the methods used to try to match those winning balls and win the first prize of two million baht ( US$55,000).
+The 120 baht commission paid ticket equates to an astonishing four-fifths of the Thai minimum daily wage, yet Thais continue to fill the National Lottery coffers in the twice-monthly draw.

-If all else fails then there are numerous Thai lottery magazines on sale offering tips and hints and of course the winning picks for the next draw.
-For me the gecko seems as good a way as any especially after my rubbing of the wishing tree bore no fruit at all.
-Wilai had a luckless lottery and my numbers were in it but never going to win it, maybe we were barking up the wrong tree.
+If all else fails then there are many Thai lottery magazines on sale offering tips and hints, and of course, the winning picks for the next draw.
+For me, the gecko seems as good a way as any, especially after my rubbing of the wishing tree bore nothing at all.
+Wilai had a luckless lottery, and my numbers were in it but never going to win it, so maybe we were barking up the wrong tree.

-Have you got a mad lottery method that works for you or is it going to be lights out, TV off and listen out for the gecko.
-Good luck on the coming draw.
+Have you got a mad lottery method that works for you or is it going to be lights out, TV off, and listen out for the gecko.
+Good luck on the next draw.

 HD I love it.
 Now since the gecko seems to have a sore throat at the moment, perhaps I should try to get MTF to hug a tree locally!!